weilingx46/workshop-sassy-hugo/README.md

 {{ partial "footer.html" . }}
 ```

-We can see that the calls to `header.html` and `footer.html` will be replaced with the code in those files.
+We can see that the calls to `header.html` and `footer.html` will be replaced with the code in their respective files.
 Reload the page and you should see that nothing has changed, but the partials are now in use.

 ### Styling

 Lastly, let's try to add just a bit of styling.
-Create a `themes/my-theme/static/css/main.css` file.
+Create a `themes/theme-name/static/css/main.css` file.
 Let's add in a bit of simple css.

 ```